Ana Fernández / SEO

 SWOT Matrix

-The SWOT matrix, or SWOT in English, is probably the most well-known in the business world.
-Organize the analysis into four quadrants:
+The SWOT matrix (FODA in Spanish) is probably the most well-known in the business world.
+It organizes analysis into four quadrants:

 2. Opportunities